Final Analysis **

 Isaac starts having his friend investigate Heather’s husband (Eric Roberts).
 Heather has told Isaac that her husband is a gangster and Isaac laughs at how ridiculous that sounds.
 But he is concerned and his friend finds out for him that Heather is married to a very bad guy.
 By now we are nearing the halfway point of the film, and there hasn’t been a single moment worthy of our attention.
 It seems that the Roberts character, jimmy Evans, will find out about the affair and come after Isaac.
 Luckily the movie has other plans.

 We know, for example, that Isaac is going to be framed for the murder.
 We know not to trust the characters that were also involved.
-Instead of being like Hitchcock, this movie feels more like basic instinct; only that film did it so much better.
+And somewhere around the half way point the movie appears to give up on its plans of being like Hitchcock and instead go for Basic Instinct.
+Only that film, also, did things so much better.
 That movie had a whole eerie world going for it, with an author who wrote about murders and then watched as a killer copied them.
-Like this movie, the main character became a suspect, but that movie had so many other characters and story lines.
-Final analysis, on the other hand, has one simple, direct path.
+Like this movie, the main character became a suspect, but Basic Instinct had so many other characters and story lines.
+Final Analysis, on the other hand, has one fairly-simple, direct path.

 Once we figure out who the bad guy is, everything about the movie becomes straightforward.
 And that’s not what you want from a mystery / thriller.
-There are plenty of plot holes and inconsistencies, such as that flower dream and how certain characters knew that Isaac what hear about what it meant.
-This really does feel like a b movie, just made to be a campy version of other, better films.
+There are plenty of plot holes and inconsistencies, such as that flower dream and how it conveniently comes into play later on.
+This really does feel like a B movie, or something that was just made to be a campy version of other, better films.

-Final analysis might be a pretty silly movie in the grand scheme of things, especially when compared to other movies that did it better, but it doesn’t seem to mind that.
+Final Analysis might be a pretty silly movie in the grand scheme of things, especially when compared to other movies that did it better, but it doesn’t seem to mind that.
 It has fun being over the top and has some interesting momentum that keeps it moving forward.
 The music is so in your face that it sounds like an opera.
 Of course, this is what Hitchcock used to do too.
-The twists might be predictable, or just kind of dumb (switching clothes, seriously?), but there’s enough going on here to keep you interested.
+The twists are sometimes predictable, and sometimes just kind of dumb (switching clothes, seriously?), but there’s enough going on here to keep you interested.
 Having Keith David as a tough guy cop is a plus.
 And Bassinger really is pretty scary in the role.
 She’s the liveliest performer on screen here.
 Gere, on the other hand, shows little emotion and does nothing for the film.
-But he does have one great moment, where he sees the killer walking toward the cop with the murder weapon and his fingerprints all over it.
-How he handles this and finds a way to explain his fingerprints is the best moment in the movie.
-It’s not a good film, and there are plenty of other movies that have done it better, but it’s still entertaining.
+But he does have one great moment, where he sees the killer walking toward a cop with the murder weapon containing his fingerprints on it.
+How Isaac handles this and finds a way to explain his fingerprints is one of the best moments in the movie.
+It’s not a good film, and there are plenty of other movies that have done it better, but this one is still somewhat entertaining.